 Staying warm and dry all begins with the crucial first layer.

-When looking for a lot of the ski items I went with the cheapest I could find, but the reviews I kept seeing on Amazon for thermal underwear made me nervous.
+When looking for a lot of the ski trip packing list items I went with the cheapest I could find, but the reviews I kept seeing on Amazon for thermal underwear made me nervous.

 I know I have been mentioning to size up for items with the ability to wear multiple seasons and pass down to siblings in mind, but when it comes to long underwear, the fit is important.